johnkerl/miller/docs6/file-formats.rst

 JSON is a format which supports arbitrarily deep nesting of "objects" (hashmaps) and "arrays" (lists), while Miller is a tool for handling **tabular data** only.
 This means Miller cannot (and should not) handle arbitrary JSON.
 (Check out `jq <https://stedolan.github.io/jq/>`_.)

 But if you have tabular data represented in JSON then Miller can handle that for you.

+By *tabular JSON* I mean the data is either a sequence of one or more objects, or an array consisting of one or more orjects.
+Miller treats JSON objects as name-indexed records.

 Single-level JSON objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^